icmccorm/mirilli/README.md

 ## Purpose
 We are applying for all three badges.
 Our dataset, tool, and compilation scripts are all publicly **Available** on Zenodo.
 By following this script, you will confirm that our tool and data processing scripts are **Functional** and **Reusable** by reproducing the statistics in our paper and replicating our entire data collection process for a subset of the bugs that we discovered.

+**Note**: Our abstract initially claimed that our Docker image would be compatible with M-Series macs, but this is no longer the case—an x86 machine is required.
+Rosetta emulation ended up being slow enough that Docker would freeze when running our image.

 ## Provenance
 All materials relevant to this project are published on [Zenodo](https://doi.org/10.5281/zenodo.12727039) within an x86 Docker Image and in raw, uncompiled source.